keptn/tutorials/site/tutorials/keptn-openshift-crc-07.md

 ## Get Code Ready Containers
 Duration: 10:00

-For running [Code Ready Containers](https://developers.redhat.com/products/codeready-containers/overview) a machine with at least 16 GB of RAM is recommended.
+For running [Code Ready Containers](https://developers.redhat.com/products/codeready-containers/overview) a machine with **at least 16 GB of RAM** is recommended.

 1. Download CRC from this website into the current folder that we have created inthe previous step: [https://developers.redhat.com/products/codeready-containers/download](https://developers.redhat.com/products/codeready-containers/download)
 There are versions available for Mac OS, Linux, and Windows.
-This tutorial has been tested on version TODO and the instructions here are for the Mac/Linux version.
+This tutorial has been tested on [version 1.17.0](https://mirror.openshift.com/pub/openshift-v4/clients/crc/1.17.0/) and the instructions here are for the Mac/Linux version.

 1. Copy your pull secret to the current folder in a file called `pull-secret.txt`.